-Succotash (SUHK-uh-tash) comes from the Indian word msickquatash or boiled whole kernels of corn.
+Succotash (SUHK-uh-tash) comes from the Indian word sohquttahhash or broken corn kernels.
 It is a popular US favorite especially in the southern states and consists of lima beans, corn and sometimes red peppers that have been cooked.

 I found a recipe for succotash in some grocery store that I adapted for myself using ingredients I had on hand.
 When I looked up succotash on Google, I was blown away at how many variations there are for such a simple dish.
 I realized succotash can be what ever you want it to be as long as you are using corn and some sort of legume, most often lima beans.

 Fresh lima beans, sometimes called butter beans, come as pods very similar to edamame (whole soy bean pods).
 Although not generally available with the whole pod, you may find some in a specialty store and they should be dark green and glossy.

 Dried lima and frozen lima beans are readily available in most supermarkets.
 The dried lima beans need to be soaked and cooked before using.
 You can find regular frozen lima beans and baby lima beans too.
 I find there is nothing wrong with frozen lima beans the same as I don’t think there is anything wrong with other frozen vegetables as long as you handle them properly and don’t defrost and refreeze.

 Did you know that 1 pound of dry packaged beans = 2 cups dry = 6 cups cooked beans?